YP-Learning/LetUs-C/src/Ch6-More-Complex-Repetitions/C/README.md

 g.
 The natural logarithm can be approximated by the following series.
 ![formula](../../../assets/ch6-c-g.png)
 if `x` is input through the keyboard, write a program to calculate the sum of first seven terms of this series.
 [Solution](./g.c)

+h.
+Write a program to generate all Pythagorean Triplets with side length less than or equal to 30.
+[Solution](./h.c)